Azure/c-util/devdoc/watchdog.md

 Each time a watchdog timer instances is started, it has the following state:
  - `RUNNING` : The timer has started and if it expires it will call the callback.
+ - `EXPIRING` : The timer has expired, and the callback is being executed.
  - `STOP` : The explicit stop was called and if the timer expires then nothing will happen.

 ## Exposed API